 Mainstay Senior Living reportedly uses its own proprietary technology and vertical integration to lower operating costs.
 Technology should be used as an asset to combat the high cost of care by increasing the utilization of resources.
 We’ve seen this happen in many other industries.
 Unfortunately, lowering the cost of operations will not lead to lower costs for seniors until senior communities are capitalized in new ways so that the cost-savings can pass to residents (think funds that recognize a double bottom line).
 This is a big opportunity and it will be interesting to see which companies can execute on this.

-Home care is going to have a large impact on more affordable senior living.
-Non-medical home care will continue to grow rapidly as it remains a viable option for many who need just a few hours a week in help.
+Home care is going to have a large impact on aging more affordably.
+Non-medical home care will continue to grow rapidly as it remains a viable option for many who need just a few hours a week in care services.
 The new rules allowing Medicare Advantage to reimburse non-medical home care could have a massive impact on senior living.
 More people will stay home or live in market rate condos/apartments and receive the in-home care they need.
 Market rate apartment/condo developers may start building more “age-friendly” units without them necessarily being senior focused properties.
 This could create a new, more affordable, non-traditional “senior housing” opportunity, and force downward pressure on pricing in traditional communities.

-Another fast growing trend in the world of affordable senior living is known as senior “Villages.”
+Another fast growing afforable trend is known as senior “Villages.”
 These are networks/memberships of people living within a city or neighborhood and assisting one another as they age.
 The Village to Village Network lists more than 350+ villages across the country on their website.
 “Village members experience reduced isolation, increased independence, and enhanced purpose of life.
 “Villages are instrumental in helping people remain in their homes and independent in their communities,” observes Ilene Henshaw, AARP, Department of Government Affairs.